-Students who do not complete all academic requirements by the date provided by the Office of Academic Affairs and/or the Registrar's Office will not be permitted to participate in the commencement ceremony.
+Students who do not complete all academic requirements by the date provided by the Registrar's Office will not be permitted to participate in the commencement ceremony.
 The commencement ceremony is currently held once a year during the Spring Semester.
-Participants includes those whose conferral date is the summer before the commencement ceremony, and those whose conferral date is in the Fall and Spring of the current academic year.
+Participants include those whose conferral date is the summer before the commencement ceremony, and in the fall and spring of the current academic year.